Smart meters have been installed in more than 1.8 million homes and businesses throughout the province and are now standard BC Hydro equipment.

 - If a customer chooses a standard smart meter, there are no additional costs.

-- If a customer chooses a radio-off meter – a set-up fee of $100 and a monthly fee of $20 will be added to their bills starting on April 1, 2014.
+- If a customer chooses a radio-off meter – a set-up fee of $22.60, and a monthly fee of $20 has been added to their bills starting on April 1, 2014.
+An exit fee of $55 will apply if you decide you no longer want a radio-off meter.

-- If a customer chooses to keep an old meter – or did not return the enrolment forms – a monthly fee of $35 will be added to their bills starting on December 2, 2013.
+- If a customer chooses to keep an old meter – or did not return the enrolment forms – a monthly fee of $32.40 has been added to their bills starting on December 2, 2013.

 These costs offset the expense of adding infrastructure to ensure BC Hydro's electricity grid works as planned.
 The fees also cover the cost of manually performing services now automated by smart meters.